cjtu/craterpy/README.rst

 - matplotlib
 - setuptools (to build the package)

-Download the most recent distribution of `acerim on PyPI <https://pypi.python.org/simple/acerim>`_ and unzip it in the desired directory.
+Download the most recent distribution of `acerim <https://pypi.python.org/simple/acerim>`_ from PyPI and unzip it in the desired directory.
 From the root project directory run:

 ::